kongreif/anki-kanji-add/README.md

 4. Adding or selecting a field to the selected note types (with a name of your choice)
 5. Filling the new field with the kanji information for every note of the selected note types

+## Disclaimer
+> [!CAUTION]
+> Using this tool can overwrite data in your anki collection that you don't want to overwrite.
+Please [create a backup](https://docs.ankiweb.net/backups.html#creating-1) of your collection before using the tool!

 ## Installation
 ### Prerequisites
 You have Ruby 3.2+ installed.